Security-Onion-Solutions/securityonion-docs/mfa.rst

 MFA
 ===

 You can enable Multi-Factor Authentication (MFA) to further protect your account.
-This can be enabled in :ref:`soc` by clicking the user icon in the upper right corner, clicking ``Settings``, and then going to the ``Security`` tab.
+This can be enabled in :ref:`soc` by clicking the user icon in the upper-right corner, clicking ``Settings``, and then going to the ``Security`` tab.

 TOTP
 ----